Courtney Kennedy

-Courtney Kennedy (born March 29, 1979) is an American ice hockey player.
-She won a silver medal at the 2002 Winter Olympics and a bronze medal at the 2006 Winter Olympics.
+Courtney Kennedy (born March 29, 1979) is an American ice hockey player and coach.
+As a player, she won a silver medal at the 2002 Winter Olympics, a bronze medal at the 2006 Winter Olympics, and a gold medal at the IIHF Women's World Championship in 2005.
+She is the current head coach at Merrimack College for the women's hockey team.

 Kennedy was born in Woburn, Massachusetts.
-She went to elementary school at Reeves Elementary School.
 She played college hockey at Colby College before transferring to the University of Minnesota along with her sister Shannon.
+At University of Minnesota she won a national championship in 200 and was named the Western Collegiate Hockey Association (WCHA) Player of the Year and Defensive Player of the Year in 2001.
 In 2008, Kennedy was inducted into the University of Minnesota M Club Hall of Fame.
+She graduated in 2001 with a bachelor’s degree in youth studies.